 - ➤ Legacy architecture is based on multi-stage architecture to bring an ODUk client to a higher OTN interface rate.
 This multiplexer is identified by Payload Type 20 (PT 20). - New architecture uses a single stage architecture to bring an ODUk client to any higher OTN interface rate.
 This method supports the ODUflex client signal.
-The multiplexer is identified by Payload Type 21 (PT 21).

-Note: Refer to the OTN BERT on page 40 for the ODU multiplexing capabilities.
+The multiplexer is identified by Payload Type 21 (PT 21). - Note: Refer to the OTN BERT on page 45 or OTN-SONET/SDH BERT on page 49 for the ODU multiplexing capabilities.